vijayraavi/architecture-center/docs/topics/high-performance-computing/index.md

                     </div>
                     <div class="cardText">
                         <h3>Implement a hub-spoke network topology in Azure</h3>
                         <p>The hub is a virtual network (VNet) in Azure that acts as a central point of connectivity to your on-premises network.
-The spokes are VNets that peer with the hub, and can be used to isolate workloads.
-Traffic flows between the on-premises datacenter and the hub through an ExpressRoute or VPN gateway connection.</p>
+The spokes are VNets that peer with the hub, and can be used to isolate workloads.</p>
                     </div>
                 </div>
             </div>